 Your Personal Tutor will usually be a member of the academic staff of your department.
-However, you should be aware that your module choices may mean that your Personal Tutor is not necessarily one of your lecturers.
+Depending on your module choices, this may mean that your Personal Tutor is not necessarily one of your lecturers.
 You can find your Personal Tutor on your individual intranet page, under Course Details > Course Contacts.
 All Personal Tutors will meet you in the initial weeks on your course, and at least one more time mid-way through the academic year.

 Please read the University's full policy on Personal Tutoring for more information.